MicrosoftDocs/appcenter-docs/docs/test-cloud/appium/missing-results.md

 ---
-title: Handling Concurrent Database Changes During Tests
+title: Why doesn't my Appium test show test results?
-description: Test file names that do not follow the Surefire naming pattern will not be executed.
+description: Test file names that don't follow the Surefire naming pattern won't be executed.
 keywords: appcenter, test, stall
 author: king-of-spades
-ms.date: 06/15/2020
+ms.date: 07/24/2020
 ms.topic: article
 ms.assetid: 5d0e7355-117d-40cb-a578-1de1aaf989d4
 ---

-# Why does my Appium test show no test results?
+# Why doesn't my Appium test show test results?
-The most common reason we have seen for no tests executing in an Appium test run is that the test class file names do not match the Surefire naming pattern.
+The most common reason for Appium tests not executing is if test class filenames don't match the Surefire naming pattern.
 Appium tests are executed using the Surefire Maven plugin.
-This is mentioned in our documentation at [Prerequisites](~/test-cloud/preparing-for-upload/appium#prerequisites).
-If your test class file names do not follow the naming patterns used by Surefire they will not be found by Surefire and will not be executed.
+This requirement is mentioned in our [prerequisites](~/test-cloud/preparing-for-upload/appium#prerequisites).
+If your test class file names don't follow the naming patterns used by Surefire, they won't be found or executed.

-If no tests were found to execute in your Appium upload the App Center user interface will display the text _Something went wrong while running your tests_ and show the test log file.
-Normally, in the test log file, after the Surefire step you would see something like:
+If no tests were found to execute in your Appium upload, the App Center user interface will display `Something went wrong while running your tests` and show the test log file.
+Normally, after the Surefire step, you would see something in the test log file like this:

 ```
 [INFO] --- maven-surefire-plugin:2.20:test (default-test) @ run-test ---